 This is a recipe that my best friend and I used to make all the time during our “college days.”
 We served it with a nice green salad and some good slices of toasted French Bread topped with butter and a bit of crushed garlic.
 We never failed to impress our friends.
 This dish can be used as a main course, side dish, or even appetizer.
-Unfortunately though, I have no pictures of this dish but you can rest assured that it is delicious.
 You can also further impress your friends by serving the gratin on individual shell dishes instead of a baking pan (i.e., 9x13 or smaller baking dish).
 Last, I strongly recommend you bake it overnight, reheat and let sit for at least 15 minutes prior to serving. —Regine

 cans of salmon (usually 14 3/4 oz each; remove bones)

 stick of unsalted butter (6 oz or 12 tbsp)

 All purpose flour

 can of evaporated milk (usually 12 oz each)

 Each of garlic powder, onion powder, and dried dill